Prabhunath Singh

 Prabhunath Singh is a politician from Bihar, India and was a member of the 12th, 13th and 14th Lok Sabha.
 Singh represented the Masrakh assembly constituency from 1985 to 1995, and the Maharajganj Lok Sabha constituency of Bihar from 1998 to 2009.
 In 2013, he won the bypoll and remained as MP until 2014.
 Singh is a member of the JDU and currently serving life imprisonment in murder case.

 Early life and education

 Singh was born in Mashrakh, Saran district, Bihar.
 He studied until class-12 from Bihar University, Muzaffarpur in 1972.
 His brothers Dina Singh, Madan Singh and Kedar Singh are also politicians.

 Family

 He is married to Binda Devi.
-His son, Randhir Kumar Singh, is also a politician and lost in the 2019 Indian general election to Janardan Singh Sigriwal of the Bharatiya Janata Party (BJP).
+His son, Randhir Kumar Singh, is also a politician Currently MLA from Manjhi Assembly constituency and lost in the 2019 Indian general election to Janardan Singh Sigriwal of the Bharatiya Janata Party (BJP).

 Career

 Before entering into politics, Singh owned a brick-making factory.
 He won his first election for MLA as an independent candidate due to his support among Rajputs from his area.
 He is a four time member of parliament from the Saran district.
 In the 1995 elections, he ran as a member of BJP, but left for the Janata Dal (United) (JD(U)) party after losing.
 Singh won election as a member of the JD(U) party, but later joined RJD due to dictatorship of Nitish Kumar in JD(U).
 He represented the Maharajganj constituency of Bihar from 2004 to 2009 on the JD(U) ticket.
 In 2009, he contested on the JD(U) ticket, but narrowly lost to Uma Shankar Singh of RJD.
 After the death of Uma Shankar Singh, whose seat was now vacant, Singh contested on the RJD ticket, defeating JD(U)'s nominee P.K.
 Shahi.